 For the past several years, Team FishTalk/PropTalk has participated in the fall Fish For a Cure (F4AC) tournament, and it’s always one of our favorite events of the year.
 This year’s 17th annual tournament and Paul C. Dettor Captain’s Challenge falls on Saturday, November 4.
 All funds raised through F4AC directly benefit the Cancer Survivorship Program at Luminis Health Anne Arundel Medical Center’s (LHAAMC) Geaton and JoAnn DeCesaris Cancer Institute.

 LH AAMC programs that are donor funded provide social, emotional, physical, and psychological support for patients and families as they navigate treatment and recovery from illness.
-Donations made through F4AC support more than 2000 people experiencing the unique challenges of a cancer diagnosis with access to critically needed psychosocial services, including nurse navigation, nutrition counseling, psychosocial well-being, and oncology rehabilitation services.
+Donations made through F4AC support people experiencing the unique challenges of a cancer diagnosis with access to critically needed psychosocial services, including nurse navigation, nutrition counseling, psychosocial well-being, and oncology rehabilitation services.

 Best of all, there’s more than one way to get involved in this awesome event, from fishing in the tournament to donating to a boat and attending the Shore Party.

 If you would like to register for the tournament and fundraising challenge, there are two options this year: the Legends League (which consists of previous Paul C. Dettor Captain’s Challenge winners.
 Teams that qualify for the Legends League can either opt into the new Legends League or remain in the Open League) and the Open League (which is open to any other boats registered for the event).